Why Most Freelancers Fail at Time Tracking (And How to Fix It)

 The image is an infographic titled the top time tracking mistakes and it outlines five mistakes: forgetting a timer, relying on memory, multitasking, ignoring admin hours, and tracking breaks.

-No need to use any other tools or methods right?
-You’ve got this time tracking thing nailed!
+No need for any other tools or methods, right?
+You’ve got this time tracking thing nailed.

 Well, probably not.

-Even if you’re great at hitting that timer before starting any client work, there’s a good chance your mindset is getting in your way.
+Even if you’re great at hitting start on that timer before starting any client work, there’s a good chance your mindset is getting in your way.

-Here are some common examples of how our own habits can crush our productivity:
+Here are some common examples of how our own habits crush our productivity:

-• The Myth of Multitasking: If I won the lottery every time I heard someone tell me how great they are at multitasking I’d never have to work another day in my life.
+• The Myth of Multitasking: If I won the lottery every time I heard someone tell me how great they are at multitasking, I’d never have to work another day in my life.
 Multitasking is a myth.
 Nobody can concentrate on more than one task at a time, and every time you switch your focus, your productivity tanks.
-It can take more than 20 minutes to get back on task.
-It’s also, almost impossible to accurately track your time when you’re “multitasking.”
+It can take more than 20 minutes to get back on task – and it’s almost impossible to accurately track your time when you’re “multitasking.”

-• The Procrastination Hurdle: When you have a big project sitting on your schedule, it can feel overwhelming.
-More than a few times over the years I’ve been tempted to procrastinate under that kind of pressure.
+• The Procrastination Hurdle: When a big project is sitting on your schedule, it can feel overwhelming.
 Just a few minutes doom scrolling right?
-It’s one of the main hurdles we face as freelancers.
 Knowing there’s a timer running in the background helps prevent that mindset from taking hold.
-When we’re under the clock, we tend to focus more, get distracted less, and that makes us more productive overall.
+When you’re under the clock, you tend to focus more, get distracted less, and that makes you more productive overall.

-• Anxiety and Worry: Worry and anxiety can be a tricky thing.
-We all question whether we’re doing things the right way at some point.
-Will you be able to finish the job?
+• Anxiety and Worry: Will you be able to finish the job?
 Will the client like it when you do?
 These are common questions.
 You can learn more ways to sharpen your focus and improve productivity in The Complete Guide to Freelancer Productivty.
-You might also be hung up right now on whether you’re going to choose the right time tracking tool!
 Stressing out over little details is a common problem among freelancers.
-Strengthening your mindset, by being more willing to chalk up a mistake up as an opportunity to learn is a good first step in getting past the anxiety and worry.
+Strengthening your mindset – being more willing to chalk a mistake up as an opportunity to learn – is a good first step in getting past that anxiety.

 One of the great things about being a freelancer for more than a decade is that I’ve had a lot of time to make mistakes and learn from them.